hashicorp/terraform-website/content/source/docs/cloud/workspaces/managing-variables.html.md

 ### Delete Variable Sets

+Deleting a variable set can be a disruptive action, especially if the variables are required to execute runs.
+We recommend informing organization and workspace owners before removing a variable set.

 To delete a variable set:

 1. Click **Settings** in the top menu bar, then click **Variable Sets** in the left sidebar.
 The **Create a new Variable set** page appears.
 1. Select **Delete variable set**.
 Enter the variable set name and click **Delete variable set** to confirm this action.
 Terraform Cloud deletes the variable set and removes it from all workspaces.
+Runs within those workspaces will no longer use the variables from the variable set.

 ### Apply or Remove Variable Sets From Inside a Workspace